miloszsobczak/sharekube/apps/docs/docs/api-reference.md

 2. Set the ShareKube CRD status to indicate completion
 3. Not delete the target namespace itself (this should be handled separately)

+### Dynamic Permissions

+When `accessControl.restrict` is set to `true`, ShareKube will:

+1. Create fine-grained Roles and RoleBindings in both source and target namespaces
+2. Only grant permissions for the exact resource types being copied
+3. Use read-only permissions in source namespaces and full permissions in target namespaces
+4. Clean up permissions automatically when the ShareKube resource is deleted

+For more details, see the [Dynamic Permissions](./dynamic-permissions.md) documentation.

 ### Resource Tracking and Cleanup

 Since Kubernetes owner references don't work across namespaces, ShareKube uses a minimalist label-based approach to track and clean up resources: